Welcome to Animarathon! We are glad to have you here!

 - Be respectful of others, including their property and personal space.

-- Please silence devices and be quiet during events unless otherwise noted.
+- Silence devices and be quiet during panels & events unless otherwise noted.

 - There will be no solicitation at Animarathon without our permission.